pfsense/docs/source/hardware/unexpected-reboot-troubleshooting.rst

    exhaustion.
 See :doc:`Tuning and Troubleshooting Network Cards </hardware/tuning-and-troubleshooting-network-cards>` for information on how to overcome that problem.

-On NanoBSD systems or full install systems without swap space configured, an automatic crash dump will not happen.
+On full install systems without swap space configured, an automatic crash dump will not happen.
 The details of the crash and backtrace would need to be viewed on the console if possible.